Moses

 From the Wiki states this: "A kamado is a traditional Japanese wood- or charcoal-fueled cook stove.
 The name kamado is the Japanese word for "stove" or "cooking range".
 It means a "place for the cauldron".
 A movable kamado called "mushikamado" came to the attention of Americans after World War II.
 It is now found in the US as a Kamado-style cooker or barbecue grill.
 The mushikamado is a round clay pot with a removable domed clay lid and is typically found in Southern Japan.
 Since Japanese kamado were introduced from Korea, the word kamado itself is rooted in the Korean word gama (가마), which means a buttumak (hearth).
 Some kamados have dampers and draft doors for better heat control.
 The kanji character for kamado is 竈.
 The kanji character may be the best name to use when searching for information about traditional unmovable kamados.
 Elsewhere, the word kamado has become a generic term for ceramic or unfired-clay cookstoves."

 (This is mentioned as a form of worship towards the God of fire Kojin/Fudo-Myoo.
-This would be what the God of fire in the Bible had stated to the IAryans to build, as it's a Hearth for Him to Eat and Drink)
+This would be what the God of fire in the Bible had stated to the Aryans to build, as it's a Hearth for Him to Eat and Drink)

 Now, from this excerpt on "Kamado-jin" states this: "Kamadogami is a god enshrined in places that use fire, such as coffins, hearths, and kitchens.
 Like the God of Fire, he is also considered to be the guardian deity of agriculture, livestock, and families.
 It is also known as the God of God and the God of Kunato.
 In general, a mint and a god tag are enshrined in the sacred shelf by the kamado and the furnace, and the form of the method of the bite varies from region to region.
 In the Tohoku region, in the northern part of the territory of the Sendai Domain (from the northern part of Miyagi Prefecture to the southern part of Iwate Prefecture), clay or wooden surfaces called Kamagami and Kamao are enshrined in the pillars near the shrine for entrances and outdoors."